-About a year ago, I had the idea to write a short essay each morning on something I found beautiful.
+Around March 2020, I had the idea to write a short essay each morning on something beautiful.
 It would be in a style reminiscent of the poet Frank O’Hara, who wrote poetry on his lunch break, hence his 1964 book Lunch Poems.

 Finally, any “Founding Supporters” receive copies of two of my books inscribed to whomever, shipping included, of their choice.

-And I guess the big hope is that, underneath all of this, you subscribe because you want to support my career and help me put more projects out into the world.
-For which you have my very sincere, humble appreciation.
-It is all low-key.
-Thanks for reading.
+I guess the big hope is that, beneath all of this, you’ll subscribe because you want to support my career and help me put more projects out into the world.
+For which you have my very sincere appreciation.